jbyuki/instant.nvim/README.md

 ### Start server

-In order to test the plugin, a server can be started in localhost directly in Neovim.
+A server in localhost (127.0.0.1) can be started easily using the builtin server.

 1. `:InstantStartServer`